 Even if you do have the alarming blood flow from a cut artery, your first step should be to apply pressure.
-If that won’t stem the blood loss, you may need to do a tourniquet: “It can be the difference between life and death—especially if you are far from a medical facility,” says Jesse Sandhu, MD, Physician/Owner at Steamboat Emergency Center in Steamboat Springs, CO.
+If that won’t stem the blood loss, you may need to do a tourniquet: “It can be the difference between life and death—especially if you are far from a medical facility,” says Jesse Sandhu, MD, physician owner at Steamboat Emergency Center in Steamboat Springs, Colorado.

 You don’t need special medical equipment—”tourniquets can be easily fashioned from rubber bands (for fingers) and straps or exercise bands for arms and legs,” he says.
-First, try applying direct pressure using a towel, he says.
+Always call 911 first, or direct someone else to.
+Try applying direct pressure using a towel, he says.
 If the patient is bleeding significantly despite you applying a large amount of direct pressure on the wound and they’re pale, sweaty, dizzy, or short of breath, “that’s a sign of significant blood loss and I wouldn’t hesitate to do a tourniquet,” Dr. Sandhu says.
 To fabricate your tourniquet, take a clean towel and wrap a band or belt tightly around the limb.
-Then immediately dial 911.

 How to save a knocked-out tooth

 Whether you wipe out while running or your child takes a baseball to the mouth, losing a tooth is scary.
 What now?!
-The key to saving that tooth is knowing what to do ahead of time, says Andrew Wittenberg, MD, Chairman of the Department of Emergency Medical at Long Beach Memorial Medical Center.
+The key to saving that tooth is knowing what to do ahead of time, says Andrew Wittenberg, MD, chairman of the department of emergency medicine at Long Beach Memorial Medical Center, in California.

 Ideally, place it in a glass of milk, he says, but if you can’t do that quickly, then put the tooth back in your mouth and try not to swallow it on the way to the dentist or ER.
 “That’s your best bet for keeping the root viable so it can successfully reattach,” he says.
 “Yeah, it’s a little gross but well worth it.”